Invizabel/games/README.md

 * Forgejo (Git)

 ###### Please Note:
 * These projects are designed to work with Ubuntu Linux.
-No other operating systems are supported.
+No other operating systems are supported at this time.
 * If you plan on hosting more than one, I recommend checking out proxmox: https://www.proxmox.com